NeuromorphicProcessorProject/ADaPTION/README.md

 ## How does it work?

-Basically, we wrote two new functions, which just do the standard fixed-point quantization: data = clip(round(data*2^f)/2^f, minval, maxval), where we have f bits of representation after the decimal point.
+Basically, we wrote two new functions, which just do the standard fixed-point quantization: data = clip(round(data*2^f)/2^f, minval, maxval), where we have _f_ bits of representation after the decimal point.
 Basically, think of it as a shift, truncating the number, and shifting back.
-This ensures that it falls

-For CPU:
+Here's the implementation of the rounding function, for CPU:
 ```cpp
 template <>
 void caffe_cpu_round_fp<float>(const int N, const int bd, const int ad,